denk0403/Mocking-Spongebob/README.md

 # Features!

-- [x] Automatically resizes captions using an effecient binary search algorithm.
+- [x] Automatically resizes and balances captions using an efficient binary search algorithm.
 - [x] Choose from multiple different mocking styles.
 - [x] Also supports uploading other images and <sup>[1]</sup>inputting TeX typesetting for the caption.
   - <sup>[2]</sup>Built-in camera app for taking pictures even faster!